 Readily available discussion

 With social media, you don’t have to wait until the next meeting before you can ask a question.
 Since it is up and running all day and night, students can quickly post a question or challenge that they’ve encountered with a lesson or activity.
+For those particularly daunting challenges, students often find solace and guidance from overcoming a challenge essay examples.

 On the teacher’s end, they could also address these concerns without having to wait until the next session.
 An alternative would be to gather all of the students’ questions in between meetings so that the teacher can discuss it in the following session.
 The second option is best if the problems require thorough research or an opportunity to discuss within the class.